310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% endbubble %}

 {% bubble Chiaki mgn %}
-No, hold on—I haven’t finished the treatment.
+No, hold on— I haven’t finished the treatment.
 I’m not one to give up halfway when doing something, so please let me finish up.
 {% endbubble %}

 {% bubble Kuro pastinjured %}